sebastiangreger/kirby3-commentions/README.md

 * To render the comment form, include `<?php commentions('form'); ?>` in your template.
 * Finally, `<?php commentions('list'); ?>` renders a list of comments.
 By default, this presents all comments and mentions in one list; to present certain reactions (e.g. bookmarks, likes, RSVPs) separately, use `commentions('grouped')` instead (check options further below for additional control).

+(If your are using the Starterkit, place the feedback helper just before the opening `<article>` tag, and the form and list helpers just after the closing `</article>` tag in `site/templates/note.php` for best results.)

 As with option A, you may want to include the `<?php commentions('css'); ?>` to your HTML &lt;head&gt; template.

 #### Option C. Create your own frontend presentation

 Since above snippets are mainly provided to enable a quick start, you may of course run your own frontend code entirely.
 If you'd like to build on the templates, you can find them in the `site/plugins/kirby3-commentions/snippets` folder.

-While it may be advisable to use the `commentions('feedback')` and `commentions('form')` helpers, as their markup changes based on the plugin settings (and possibly in future versions, if new features are added), you may want to have more control over presenting your list of comments and webmentions.
+While it may be advisable to use the `commentions('form')` helper, as its markup changes based on the plugin settings (and possibly in future versions, if new features are added), you may want to have more control over presenting the feedback box and your list of comments and webmentions.

 The page method `$page->commentions()` on a page object returns an array with all approved comments for that page.
 This is the preferred API if you want to control how your comments and webmentions are displayed (the `commentions('raw')` from Commentions 0.x is deprecated and no longer recommended).
-Use that array to build your presentation logic to taste.
+Use that array to build your presentation logic to taste; details are presented further below.
 To include unapproved comments in that array, use `$page->commentions('all')` (handle with care!).

 _NB.
 The raw data array returned by this page method may contain e-mail addresses etc., so make sure to carefully limit what data is being displayed publicly._